 You get decent shade underneath the canopy and excellent protection from the sun rays (UPF 50+).

 The Neso tent is not cheap.
-But for families spending a lot of time at the beach, it's worth the purchase.
+But for families spending a lot of time at the beach and carrying a lot of stuff, it's worth the purchase.

 What we like: